igalic/blag/contents/articles/opensource-burnout/index.md

 imagine how hard it is then to admit it to all kinds of strangers, over, and over, and over, and over again.

-This is a parallel to coming out as queer: Unless we have it tattooed across our foreheads, queer people don't have their "coming out" once, we have to come out over, and over, and over again to new friends, new colleagues, or potential love interests.
+This is again a parallel to coming out as queer: Unless we have it tattooed across our foreheads, queer people don't have their "coming out" once, we have to come out over, and over, and over again to new friends, new colleagues, or potential love interests.
 As you can guess, some of those coming outs are easier than others…

 ## Let's talk about work

-For the longest part of my life, my work has been a core part of my identity.[<a id="ref_3" href="#fn_3">3</a>]
+For the longest part of my life, my work has been a core part of my identity.[<a id="ref_4" href="#fn_4">4</a>]

 > Šta radiš, Igo?